 Making bubble solution is also a great STEM activity for young budding scientists.
 You can introduce concepts about surface tension (What shape is a bubble?
 Can a bubble be a cube or a pyramid?), matter (Are bubbles solids, liquids, or gas?
 Answer: They are actually a thin layer of liquids filled with the gas O2), and wind direction (Can you tell which way the wind is blowing from how the bubbles float?) to kids in an engaging hands-on way.

-- Dish soap (Tip: the dish soap will help give the bubble mixture its color, so choose a soap in a desirable color–we went with blue!)
+The dish soap will help give the bubble mixture its color, so choose a soap in a desirable color–we went with blue!

 - Measuring spoons

 - Measuring cup

 - Bubble wands

 Measure and Pour the Water Into the Jar

 Using your measuring cup, measure out 1 cup of water.
 Pour the water into the jar.